WelSimLLC/welsim.github.io/collections/_posts/2023-08-22-automated-regression-testing-for-general-purpose-engineering-simulation-cae-software.md

 </p>

-## Test Report Generation System
+## Test Report Generation
 Test results need to be easily read for users.
 With the growth of CAE software's automated test cases over time and with added features, having thousands or tens of thousands of test cases is common.
 Test reports are generated automatically; they prominently list failed test cases while also providing an overall test pass rate.
 Test results are output in lightweight formats, like XML or JSON, for display on the user side or deployment in the cloud.
 This enables teams and clients to view the test results of the current software version.
-Test result files can include the machine name and time tags, also other information to help users access historical testing data.
+Test result files can include the machine name and time tags, as well as other information to help users access historical testing data.

-## Regression Test Execution
+## Running Regression Test
 Although automated testing is highly efficient and test case scripting can be refined, running automated regression tests can be costly.
 As the number of test cases increases, each test running requires more time and resources.
 The more tests you run, the higher the expense.
 When a product is about to be released, or when significant features are added or widespread changes are made, it's necessary to run regression tests intensively.
 Experienced programmers have a clear understanding of their code modifications.
 So, they can decide whether to run all test cases, run only a subset of quick tests, or skip regression testing altogether for specific changes.